Hiroshima Electric Railway

 The Hiroshima Electric Railway Co., Ltd. (広島電鉄株式会社, Hiroshima Dentetsu kabushiki gaisha) is a Japanese transportation company established on June 18, 1910, that operates streetcars and buses in and around Hiroshima Prefecture.
 It is known as "Hiroden" (広電) for short.

 The company's rolling stock includes an eclectic range of trams manufactured from across Japan and Europe, earning it the nickname "The Moving Streetcar Museum".

 From January 2008 the company has accepted PASPY, a smart card ticket system.
+In the spring of 2025, PASPY was replaced by the new QR code based MOBIRY DAYS ticketing system.

 This is the longest tram network in Japan, with 35.1 km.

-The atomic bombing of Hiroshima took place on 6 August 1945.
+The atomic bombing of Hiroshima by the USA took place on 6 August 1945.
 185 employees of the company were killed as a result of the bomb and 108 of its 123 cars were damaged or destroyed.
 Within three days, the system started running again.
 Three trams that survived or were rebuilt after the bombing continue to run 75 years afterwards.